ExpandedFronts/EDD-WordPress.org-Downloads/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-A plugin that allows you to add WordPress.org plugins and themes as downloads in Easy Digital Downloads.
+Add WordPress.org plugins and themes as downloads in Easy Digital Downloads.

 == Description ==
 This plugin allows you to add WordPress.org plugins and themes as free downloads in Easy Digital Downloads.

-When you specify a WordPress.org plugin or theme URL, the add to cart and buy now buttons will link to the WordPress.org plugin or theme, and will display as "Free Download" buttons instead.
+When you add a WordPress.org plugin or theme URL to a download, the add to cart / buy now buttons will be replaced with a "Free Download" button that links to the Wordpress.org plugin/theme page instead.

-This plugin will also add a helpful widget which displays info such as the download count, dates added/last updated, current version, and more.
-This info is cached via transients so it will work well on high traffic servers.
+This plugin also adds a helpful widget that displays info such as the download count, dates added/last updated, current version, and more.
+This info is cached via transients so it will work well on high traffic servers, and only displays on downloads added as WordPress.org downloads.

 == Installation ==
 Install this plugin like you would install any other WordPress plugin.